 Orders of Protection - one very common feature of any conditional release, whether on bail, bond or condition, is a court order requiring the defendant to refrain from criminal activity against the alleged crime victim, or stay away from and have no contact with the alleged crime victim.
 The former is a limited order, the latter a full order.
 Violation of the order can subject the defendant to automatic forfeiture of bail and further fine or imprisonment.

 Combinations - courts often allow defendants to post cash bail or bond, and then impose further conditions, as mentioned above, in order to protect the community or ensure attendance.
+Bail may be forfeited, and the defendant remanded to jail, for failure to appear when required.